emberjs/list-view/README.md

 Please, attach code samples or links to [jsbin](http://emberjs.jsbin.com/) or [jsfiddle](http://jsfiddle.net/).
 It would help us greatly to help you and to improve ember list view.

+## Compatibility

+*ListView* is compaitable with ember versions `<= 1.12.x`.
+It is important to note that *ListView* is not compaitable with the Glimmer rendering engine.
+[Ember Collection](https://github.com/emberjs/ember-collection) is ment to replace *ListView* as the ember solution to rendering large lists.
+If you need this functionality for your `>= 1.13.x` ember app, please checkout [Ember Collection](https://github.com/emberjs/ember-collection).

 ## Installation